 Texas Department of Transportation - North Houston Highway Improvement Project Segment 3.
-Lead attorney advising the Department during the pre-procurement phase of what is expected to be one of the largest design-build projects in the history of the United States, valued at approximately $3.6 billion.
+Lead attorney advising on what is expected to be one of the largest design-build projects in the history of the United States, valued at approximately $3.6 billion.
 This project will mitigate congestion and enhance safety in downtown Houston and for 8 of the top 35 most congested roadways in Texas.
 Our duties involve drafting a pre-procurement Request for Information and procurement documents.
-A request for qualifications is anticipated to be issued in summer 2019.
+A request for qualifications is anticipated to be issued in fall 2019.

 Texas Department of Transportation – Oak Hill Parkway Project.
 Key member of the legal team advising on the procurement of a proposed $500 million design-build project to reduce congestion and improve mobility in the Southwest Austin area.
 The Oak Hill Parkway Project will include the design and construction of approximately 7 miles of non-tolled improvements along US 290 from Circle Drive to Loop 1 (Mopac) and along SH 71 from US 290 to Silvermine Drive, as well as the reconstruction of the US 290 and SH 71 interchange.
 In addition, the contract will include a five-year performance warranty for the project.
 TxDOT issued an RFQ in October 2018 and selected a Balfour Beatty/Fluor Corporation joint venture to develop the project in March 2020.